Trial resumes of suspects in slaying of Dutch crime reporter

 G. has refused to answer questions about his alleged involvement in the shooting.
 The alleged getaway driver, a Polish man, Kamil E., on Tuesday denied involvement in the shooting.

-Prosecutors have not publicly identified a suspect they believe gave the order to kill De Vries, who was 64 when he was killed.
+Prosecutors have not publicly identified a suspect they believe gave the order to kill De Vries, who was 64.

+As part of the trial, De Vries’ son and daughter made victim impact statements to the Amsterdam District Court.

+“I’m convinced that if these suspects had asked my father for help that evening, he would have given it,” De Vries’ son Royce told the court, NOS reported.
+“Instead, they pulled the trigger.”

 De Vries made his name as a crime journalist who reported on and wrote a bestselling book about the 1983 kidnapping of beer magnate Freddy Heineken.
 Later in his career he campaigned tirelessly to resolve cold cases.
 Before his shooting, De Vries had been an adviser and confidant for a witness in the trial of the alleged leader and other members of a crime gang that police described as an “oiled killing machine.”